Welcome from OUR Chair of GOVERNORS

 Welcome to Woodland View School’s website.
 I am delighted to have the opportunity to introduce you to our school and the fantastic things we offer the children who come here.
-Firstly, let me introduce myself, my name is Janice Addison, I am a parent of two children, both teachers, and recently retired from my role as Executive Headteacher having served schools in Nottinghamshire for 37 years.
-On a frivolous note, I love chocolate and put high store on painting my nails, enjoy walking and reading and most of all spending time with my family and cocker spaniel, Harry.
+Firstly, let me introduce myself, my name is Janice Addison, I am a parent of two children, both teachers, and retired from my role as Executive Headteacher two and a half years ago, having served schools in Nottinghamshire for 37 years.
+On a frivolous note, I love chocolate and put

 So why did I become a Governor and subsequently the chair?
-The enthusiasm of the newly appointed Head teacher and the children made me want to get more involved so I became a governor at the school in May this year.
+The enthusiasm of the Headteacher and the children made me want to get more involved so I became a governor at the school in May 2016.
 Everyone here feels like they belong and it’s this that gives us the platform to succeed and become a good school.
-Recently a pupil in year 6 summed this up succinctly “We may not be the biggest school, but we’re determined to be the best and we think our new Headteacher and teachers are fab!”
+Recently a pupil in year 6 summed this up succinctly “We may not be the biggest school, but we’re determined to be the best and we think our Headteacher and teachers are fab!”

-On 7th November, with support from the Local Authority, we reconstituted our Governing Body.
-I will provide you with information about your governors and their work as soon as possible.
-We are holding our Full Board meeting on the 28th November where we will consider policies, discuss children’s progress and hold the head teacher to account for ensuring school improvement.
+In 2016, with support from the Local Authority, we reconstituted our Governing Body.
+I will provide you with information about your governors and their work in the next few pages.
+We are holding our first Full Board meeting of 2018-19 on the 11th September, where we will consider policies, discuss children’s progress and hold the Headteacher to account for ensuring school improvement.
 Are you interested in becoming a governor?
 Governors must now be chosen for skills and experience, and less for representation.
 However, I encourage and welcome anyone to volunteer for our current Parent vacancy and any future vacancies that may arise.
-We are lucky to have on the board Katrina Kerry, a parent, who is our vice chair and I know she will be happy to talk to any parent interested in the position.
-I have drafted a brief set of information below.
+We are lucky to have on the board John Wilson who is our vice chair and a very experienced governor.
+Both of us will be happy to talk to any parent interested in the position.
+I have drafted a brief set of the information below.

 I finish by mentioning another great strength of Woodland View Primary School; the parents.
 Your support in participating in various school projects, helping in school and most importantly of all your interest in your child’s education makes a huge difference.
 Thank you for all your support for your children and the school over this term.
-The Governors and myself look forward to working with you.
+The Governors and I look forward to working with you this year and beyond.

 A Parent Governor believes parents should have a say in matters affecting their children’s education.
 Parent governors are representative of the parents and have: